-How do these fit together...?
+What do you know about...?
 What do you notice...?
 Describe what you see.
 Tell me about what you have.

 CREATE SERVE AND RETURN EXPERIENCES

 Ask thought-provoking questions (serve), then WAIT for children to process the information and formulate a response (return).
 You might be tempted to chime in and start teaching, but don't.
 Slow down your day and give children time to teach you!